sdwalker62/MachineLearningLab/README.md

 ```

-If you don't know what docker is please read this for more information: [Docker overview](https://docs.docker.com/get-started/overview/)
+If you don't know what docker is, please read this for more information: [Docker overview](https://docs.docker.com/get-started/overview/)

-There are two ways to install Docker on Linux, one is from a convenience script and the other is manually.
+There are two ways to install Docker on Linux: one is from a convenience script and the other is manually.
 We will demonstrate both.

 \
 ***Convenience Scipt***